radil708/Ramzi_Delimited_File_SQL_Writing_Tool/README.md

 ## Author Notes
 Written in model-view-controller architectural design pattern.

-There are some portions of the script that are specific to my personal needs such as the addition of variables surrounded by '<<>>'.
-If you are using this you may remove those variables or modify them as needed.

 If you create a fork of this repo or clone it with your own edits, all I ask is that you leave a link to this original repo and credit me so that I can see what changes others will make.
 It may help me improve this master fork in the future.
 Thank you!

-Included in this repo is a directory called LegacyDataFile1.
+Included in this repo is a directory called ExampleDataFile.
 You can use this as a way to test the program yourself.
 Select it as the "Target Directory" in the GUI and set the delimiter to "," (comma only no quotes).